-On the “Addon Domain” screen, there’s a section called “Modify Addon Domain” where you can edit the document root (not recommended), manage any redirections you’ve put in place (one site forwarding to another), or simply remove the domain.
+On the “Addon Domain” screen, there’s a section called “Modify Addon Domain” where you can edit the document root (not recommended), manage any redirections you’ve put in place (one site forwarded to another), or simply remove the domain.

 5. Email Accounts & Settings

 Now that you’ve got an awesome domain name, you’ll never have to have a boring generic email address again!

 The “Email” section of cPanel gives you plenty of tools for managing every aspect of your email – from adding new accounts and dealing with spam to creating mailing lists and auto-responders.

 To add a new email account to your domain, click on “Email Accounts” to be taken to the following screen:

 From start to finish, here’s how to get your new account set up:

 - In the “Email” field, enter the address you’d like to be reached at – for example, “[email protected]” or “[email protected]”

 - Select the proper domain name from the drop-down field.
 If you haven’t added your domain name to cPanel yet, you’ll need to do that first.